-The best password managers for businesses in 2025 are Microsoft Edge (used with a company-managed Microsoft 365 account), Bitwarden (Business Plan), and KeePass (for advanced offline use).
-These tools offer strong encryption, admin controls, and secure credential sharing — unlike consumer-grade tools such as Chrome, Google Account storage, or Apple Keychain, which lack corporate-level security and visibility.
+The best password managers for businesses in 2025 are Bitwarden (Business Plan), KeePass (for advanced offline use) and Microsoft Edge (used with a company-managed Microsoft 365 account).
+These tools offer strong encryption, admin controls and secure credential sharing — unlike consumer-grade tools such as Chrome, Google Account storage or Apple Keychain, which lack corporate-level security and visibility.

 In this guide, we’ll explain: